 |Laryssa Huryn, MD||Staff Clinician, Ocular Genetics and Visual Functionemail@example.com|

-The NIH offers clinical fellows a competitive salary and benefits package.
+The NIH offers clinical fellows a highly competitive salary and benefits package.
 Candidates must hold an M.D. or equivalent degree, have completed at least 3 years of training in ophthalmology and be American Board of Ophthalmology (ABO) eligible.
 The deadline to submit applications is September 30.
 Fellowships begin in July of the following year.
 Please refer to the San Francisco Matching Program (www.sfmatch.org) website to register for the match and apply to the program.

 If you have any questions regarding the fellowship program you may contact: